openmediavault/openmediavault-docs/administration/access_rights_management.rst

 ^^^^

 Information
 	The configuration panel gives you options to add, edit or remove users.
-The grid dispays all
+The grid displays all
 	|omv| current users.

-	When a user is created |omv| backend executes :command:`useradd` in non-interactive mode with all the information passed from the web text fields, this also command creates an entry in :file:`/etc/passwd`, a hashed password in :file:`/etc/shadow`.
+	When a user is created |omv| backend executes :command:`useradd` in non-interactive mode with all the information passed from the web text fields, this command also creates an entry in :file:`/etc/passwd`, a hashed password in :file:`/etc/shadow`.
 Samba service is watching any changes in users database section so it also sets the password in the samba tdbsam storage backend.